indico/indico/docs/source/config/settings.rst

 .. data:: SMTP_CERTFILE

-    If provided, this certfile will be used for the encrypted SMTP connection
+    If provided, this certificate will be used for SMTP authentication.

     Default: ``None``